openquantumhardware/qick/README.md

 We strive to be consistent with the APIs but cannot guarantee backwards compatibility.

 > [!NOTE]
 > QICK does not yet support PYNQ v3.1.
-The [QICK quick-start guide](https://docs.qick.dev/latest/quick_start.html) lists the currently recommended PYNQ OS images for your SD card.
+The QICK quick-start guide (linked above) lists the currently recommended PYNQ OS images for your SD card.

 Frequent updates to the QICK firmware and software are made as pull requests.
 Each pull request will be documented with a description of the notable changes, including any changes that will require you to change your code.